tinacms/tina-self-hosted-demo/README.md

 1. Create a new project in Vercel and select this Git repository.
 2. In the Environment Variables section, you can copy and paste your entire `.env` file into the first input.
 3. Click Deploy and wait for the project to build.
 4. Visit the project URL and navigate to `/admin/index.html` to log in.
-Use the username and password you created in the previous step.
+The default username and password can be found in [content/users/index.json](content/users/index.json).
+After your first login, be sure to update your password.

 ![Animation showing deployment to Vercel](public/deploy-vercel.gif?raw=true "Deploying to Vercel")